niloufargd/FirstProject/README.md

 ## Problems and how to deal with them:

-- So one of the pronblems that need to be dealt with is the countdown, it works fine for the first time if we subsitite the

 -First variables have scope in python.
 A variable defined outside a function can be accessed inside the function but can not be altered. if we want to alter it we need to call them inside the function like this: global var.

 Also for the game to work, we need to keep track of how many rounds we have played.
 We can create a variable called round and add to it every time the game is played.